Sabudana Vada: A Crispy Tapioca Classic

 • 1–2 tsp lemon juice (optional)

-1. Dry roast the sabudana on low heat for 5–7 minutes until slightly crisp.
+1. Dry roast sabudana on low heat until slightly crisp.

-2. Let it cool completely, then grind it lightly to get a coarse texture (not powder).
+2. Let it cool, then grind it coarsely (not into powder).

-3. In a mixing bowl, combine the ground sabudana, mashed potatoes, crushed peanuts, green chilies, coriander, cumin seeds, and salt.
+3. Mix with boiled potatoes, crushed peanuts, chilies, coriander, cumin, and salt.

-Serve hot with fresh coriander or mint chutney and a few drops of lemon juice on top.
+Serve hot with mint chutney and a squeeze of lemon.

 Comments